Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 The remains of the palace at Knossos are vast, with a number of the pillars and frescoes reconstructed in the early 20th Century to give visitors an indication of what the site would have looked like.
 These restorations are quite controversial as the archaeological work wasn't complete, some details may have been imagined, and the methods used hinder the illumination of light in the palace (one of its major features).
 Saying that, the entrance to the palace definitely brings a labyrinth to mind, and it's easy to imagine the myths of the minotaur and Ariadne taking place here.

 Many of the treasures of Knossos are displayed at the Heraklion Archaeological Museum, including the Bull’s Head discovered at the temple repository, so be sure to visit the museum while you're in town.
-Knossos is located just outside the port city of Heraklion in Crete.
+Knossos is located just outside the port city of Heraklion in Crete and you can buy a combined ticket to the site and museum.
 The site is open every day with extended hours in the summer.

 Tucked away in the north-eastern Peloponnese (about a half hour drive from Nafplio) is the ancient site of Mycenae.
 Dating from approximately 1350-1200 BCE, Mycenae was the centre of the Bronze-Age Mycenaean civilization that was spread across mainland Greece, the Aegean islands and a small amount of the eastern coast of modern Turkey.
 The site in Mycenae brings to mind some of the best known Greek legends of all - it was named by Homer as the home of Agamemnon, one of the great kings from the Trojan War.